awneto-basic/bookstore-basic/README.md

 ### Features
 - Adding and removing books using forms and buttons on the page
 - Viewing information for books in stock
-- Accessing bookstore database via API
+- Exposing book data via API

 ### Accessing the platform
 To access the bookstore, go to https://api-bookstore-2022-01.herokuapp.com/